 Based on 2026 Disney Vacation Club® point charts (Deluxe Studio, standard view, weekday rates) at $18 per point.
 Disney® rack rates are estimates based on published 2026 pricing and include 12.5% Florida hotel tax.
 Covers 11 Walt Disney World® DVC resorts.
 Fort Wilderness Cabins and non-WDW resorts excluded for simplicity.
 Actual savings vary by travel dates, room availability, and view category.
 Weekend rates require additional points.
 Sleep Around Points is not affiliated with or endorsed by Disney Vacation Club® or The Walt Disney Company®.

 Yes.
-Every Disney Springs hotel except the Drury Plaza charges mandatory resort fees ($25 to $41 per night) and parking fees ($25 to $48 per night).
+Every Disney Springs Resort Area partner hotel except the Drury Plaza charges mandatory resort fees ($25 to $41 per night) and parking fees ($25 to $48 per night).
 A $90 Wyndham Garden room costs $156 after fees.
-Disney-owned resorts have zero resort fees and free parking.
+Disney-owned resorts, including DVC Deluxe Villas near Disney Springs like Saratoga Springs and Old Key West, have zero resort fees and include free parking.

 Renting DVC points is the cheapest way to stay at a Deluxe Disney resort.
 DVC points rent for $18 to $23 per point in 2026.
 A Riviera studio starts at $200 per night.
 Beach Club starts at $280.
 Grand Floridian and Polynesian start at $340.

 Yes.
-All Disney Springs hotels include 30-minute Early Entry to all four theme parks in 2026.
-They do not include Extended Evening Hours, free park parking, guaranteed last bus, or room-to-park charging.
+All seven Disney Springs Resort Area partner hotels include 30-minute Early Entry to all four theme parks in 2026.
+They do not include free park parking, guaranteed last bus, or room-to-park charging.
+Extended Evening Hours is a separate perk available only to Deluxe resort and DVC villa guests, regardless of whether you stay at a Disney Springs partner hotel or a Disney Value or Moderate resort.

 All-Star Sports hosts ESPN competition groups from late January through early May.
 Guests report noise past midnight, crowded pools, and 45-minute bus waits.
 Pop Century at $25 more per night offers Skyliner access and distance from competition crowds.